vippsas/vipps-login-api/how-it-works/merchant-initiated-login-howitworks.md

 This solution features in our [In-store using merchant scan](https://developer.vippsmobilepay.com/docs/solutions/loyalty-in-pos).

-## The login from phone number process
+## Merchant initiated login process

 The merchant has several options available to make the flow tailored to the specific use case: